 Skip to Content

 France is renowned for its beautiful scenery, cities, food, and champagne!
-But did you know that France is also home to many beautiful animals?
+But did you know that France is also home to many beautiful animals and wildlife?

 Wildlife in France is discrete and unique, and this blog will pinpoint a few exciting animals which you may want to watch when you’re next visiting the stunning country!